-Elaine Banton – Chair
+Elaine Banton – Chair of Trustees

 Elaine is a highly motivated employment, equalities and human rights barrister, speaker and writer.
 Called to the Bar and practising since 1996, with a number of reported cases, Elaine represent both Claimants and Respondents in long running multi-strand discrimination matters and advises public bodies on high level strategic/policy matters such as the TUPE consequences of various contracting arrangements and on equality issues such as equal pay/harmonisation.
 Elaine regularly appears in high value and complex trials by private companies, public sector bodies, charities and individuals.
 Appearing at all levels of tribunals and courts, Elaine’s practice also includes disciplinary, regulatory, sports law, harassment and stress at work claims.